 The district interprets work with as working with all the Board members unless she receives a request from a Board member at a meeting or at another time.
 In this instance the district will find the answer to a question or will provide information to respond to the Board member from sources within the district or outside the district.
 This information will be offered to all Board members when it is available.
-Recently, the Board has developed a process whereby the Board or Superintendent may agendize and decide on work assigned to the Superintendent.
+The Board or Superintendent may agendize and decide on work assigned to the Superintendent.
 Additionally, the Superintendent will work with the President and Vice President to plan for Board meetings.
 She may talk with the Board chair about the type of communication and how the communication may get to the Board when she questions the urgency of communication.
-Similarly, if the Board has a committee the Superintendent will support the committee to complete the work expected by the Board.

 Following Board meetings, the district researches responses to questions raised by Board members and provides responses in writing as soon as the information is available.
-Likewise when a Board member requests information the district researches that question and provides information to the entire Board.
-Additionally, the district meets regularly with the Board leadership to plan the agenda for the Board meeting.
-The Superintendent has sought advice from the Board President respecting the type of communication Board members may prefer to receive.
+The district keeps track of requests for information from the Board to be provided when information becomes available.
+Likewise, when a Board member requests information the district researches that question and provides information to the entire Board.
+The district meets regularly with the Board leadership to plan the agenda for the Board meeting content.
+The Superintendent has sought advice from the Board President respecting the type of communication Board members may prefer to receive and in what manner.